 I found the answer to that craving in the mushroom: hello, wild mushroom bolognese!
 Meaty, savory, and earthy, its flavor and texture creates an amazing bolognese in its own right.

 The very decent and ubiquitous cremini mushroom creates a solid flavor base, while the shiitake add its own indescribable savory goodness.
 But the icing on the cake is the dried mushrooms.
 Porcinis — impossible to find fresh in my area — are nutty, rich and saltlessly salty, adding a welcome depth to beefless sauces, soups, and stews.
 Dried chanterelles add another layer of mushroom flavor.
 (Dried morels would be fabulous as well, if they’re easier to find in your area.)

-They’re the stars of this dish.
+They’re the stars of this wild mushroom bolognese.

-In addition to the many health benefits of mushrooms, another advantage of mushroom bolognese is that it requires far less than the 3+ hours of cooking time of regular bolognese, as there is no beef whose fat must be rendered and melted into the tomato sauce.
+In addition to the many health benefits of mushrooms, another advantage of wild mushroom bolognese is that it requires far less than the 3+ hours of cooking time of regular bolognese, as there is no beef whose fat must be rendered and melted into the tomato sauce.
 (I do use bacon for a nice smoky hit, but it’s cooked first and doesn’t need a long stew over the flame.)